markjrieke/statistical-rethinking/02-Small Worlds and Large Worlds/chapter_2_notes.md

 #### 2.3.2.1 Observed variables

 -   Likelihood — distribution function assigned to an observed variable.
--   Here’s an exmaple the likelihood of seeing 6 heads in a series of 9 coin flips
+-   Here’s an example the likelihood of seeing 6 heads in a series of 9 coin flips

 ``` r